Acts 17:16–34 . . .

 Today's passage prepares the way for the time when Paul’s ministry will be primarily focused upon and delivered to the Gentiles rather than Jews.
 This evangelistic campaign in Athens is a kind of “first-fruits” of what will come in God’s good time.
 Paul didn't plan to evangelize these Gentiles, but he couldn't help but do so when his soul became deeply stirred regarding their rampant idolatry.

 Paul’s visit to Athens is a part of “Paul's second missionary journey.”
-(Its kickoff is illustrated on our Week 29 summary page.)
+(Its kickoff is illustrated on Warren's summary page for Acts 16:1–15.)
 This journey began after the Jerusalem Council was held, at which time its elders and the apostles concluded that the Gentile converts didn't have to first become Jews to become a Christian.
-Having traveled to a number of cities in which they planted churches, Paul and his team came to Berea, a much smaller, quieter place; you can find details of Paul's journey there in Week 31's summary.
+Having traveled to a number of cities in which they planted churches, Paul and his team came to Berea, a much smaller, quieter place; you can find details of Paul's journey there in our summary of Acts 17:1–15.
 The Berean Jews were indeed “noble-minded.”
 They eagerly listened to Paul’s teaching of the Scriptures, then proceeded to check it out for themselves, so that many of these Jews (in contrast to the few in Thessalonica) came to faith, along with a number of Gentile proselytes, including a number of prominent Greek men and women.

 There was no uprising against Paul from the Bereans.
 It was the Thessalonian Jews who got wind of Paul’s ministry in Berea and quickly stirred up another disturbance, just like the one they'd instigated at Thessalonica.
 Once again, Paul had to leave town, but this time he left behind Silas and Timothy.
 He'd wait for them to return to him as quickly as possible, in Athens, where today's passage picks up.